sysout/leetcode_cpp11/README.md

 # leetcode_cpp11

 ## map/unordered_map
 If the value of a map/unordered_map is a container.
-It's better use let operator[] to initiate this container
+It's better let operator[] to initiate this container
 ```cpp
 unordered_map<int, unordered_set<int>> mymap;
 // you don't have to check whether mymap[1] exist or not,